Kith

 Questions.

 You know this to be true.
 You can feel it every time you open an app.
 That gut sense that what you're looking at wasn't made by anyone.
 That the comments aren't from people.
 That the photos aren't real.
+And if you do see something real… you doubt it.
 Nothing feels real anymore, because increasingly, it isn't.

 I don't know about you, but I want to go online and read something a real person wrote.
-I want to see a photo someone actually took.
+I want to see a photo someone actually took, and not fear it's fake.
 I want to have a conversation and know, not hope, not guess, know, that there's a human on the other end.
 I don't have the mental energy to play Sherlock Holmes with every piece of content that comes down my feed, and yet that's what I find myself doing more and more of.
 There is nowhere online right now where I can just trust what I'm looking at.

 But it's not a simple problem.
 AI is getting harder and harder to detect.
 Every few months the fakes get better, the detection tools fall further behind, and the gap between “real” and “generated” gets smaller.
 No amount of labeling or watermarking is going to fix this.
 You can't regulate your way out of it.
 You can't build a better AI detector, because the AI will always be one step ahead.
 The system is broken at the root.